 - Meet the Certification Eligibility requirements for your chosen program.

 - Submit three satisfactory references (one of these must address the candidate's academic abilities and/or potential for graduate study; one must attest to the candidate's teaching abilities and/or potential; the third may attest to either academic or teaching abilities/potential, or to other aspects of the candidate's experiences or traits that are felt to enhance the application).

 Third, complete the online application on the Graduate Admission website.
-The department's questionnaire will replace the Statement of Background and Goals found on the regular application form.

 What We Are Looking For In Our Applicants

 1) have a college education with strong subject matter knowledge and a broad liberal arts background.